jadehaus/datascience-contest/README.md

 Then, upload the data `.csv` files under `datascience-contest/datasets`.
 Datasets are not disclosed to the public.

 ### Training Models
 All the models (including the Knapsack Solver) are written in `model.py` file.
 The imported models are trained and evaluated in `train.py`.
-Simply run
+Simply run the following code:

 ```
 python train.py